aweymo-ui/aerial_timelapse/content/2_platform.md

   <tr>
     <td style="border: 1px solid black; padding: 8px;">Google Earth Pro</td>
     <td style="border: 1px solid black; padding: 8px;"></td>
-    <td style="border: 1px solid black; padding: 8px;"><li>This desktop version of Google Earth where some older online references will point you towards to create aerial time lapse videos, but this appears to be an outdated model that Google seems to have abandoned for more contemporary platforms</li> <li>Specifically, the “Movie Maker” tool that would carry out this action no longer appears to be functional</li></td>
+    <td style="border: 1px solid black; padding: 8px;"><li>This is a desktop version of Google Earth where some older online references will point you towards to create aerial time lapse videos, but this appears to be an outdated model that Google seems to have abandoned for more contemporary platforms</li> <li>Specifically, the “Movie Maker” tool that would carry out this action no longer appears to be functional</li></td>
     <td style="border: 1px solid black; padding: 8px;"></td>
   </tr>
   <tr>